 Most of the visits are free, or cheap.

-If you arrived by train, take a few minutes to have a look at the station and its belfry when you get out.
+If you took a train from Paris to Rouen, take a few minutes to have a look at the station and its belfry when you get out.

 The Beaux-Arts Museum is free and is France’s second-biggest impressionist art gallery!
 It opens at 10 am so it can be hard to fit in a short day itinerary.
 If you don’t have time to go in, it’s still a nice building to see from the outside.